• Skip to primary navigation

 A Zeta converter is another variation on the SEPIC (Figure 6).
 Sometimes called an inverse SEPIC, the Zeta converter uses a buck converter followed by a boost stage, while the SEPIC has a boost stage followed by a buck.
 Like the SEPIC, the Zeta topology has a positive output voltage.

-The feedback loop of a Zeta converter is more stable compared with a SEPIC and it can handle a wider input voltage range and higher output load transients.
-The output ripple of a Zeta converter is significantly lower than an equivalent SEPIC design.
-However, the Zeta topology suffers from a higher input ripple current, and requires a larger and more expensive coupling capacitor to support the same energy transfer as a SEPIC design.
+The feedback loop of a Zeta converter is more stable compared with a SEPIC, and it can handle a wider input voltage range and higher output load transients.
+The output ripple of a Zeta converter is significantly lower than that of an equivalent SEPIC design.
+However, the Zeta topology suffers from a higher input ripple current and requires a larger and more expensive coupling capacitor to support the same energy transfer as a SEPIC design.

 So far, all of the topologies have been non-isolated designs.
-It’s also possible to produce isolated converters with a single switch, including flyback and forward topologies.
-Forward and flyback converters can be used to either increase or decrease the input voltage, or convert a single voltage to multiple output voltages.
+However, isolated converters with a single switch, including flyback and forward topologies, can also be produced.
+Forward and flyback converters can either increase or decrease the input voltage or convert a single voltage to multiple output voltages.

 Flyback Converter

-The Flyback topology is one of the lowest cost means generating power output up to about 150W, though some designs can support up to 250W (Figure 7).
+The Flyback topology is one of the lowest-cost means of generating power output up to about 150W, though some designs can support up to 250W (Figure 7).
 It can produce a higher or lower output voltage that can be positive or negative.
 A disadvantage is the high output ripple current.
-The “transformer” in a flyback converter is made up of two coupled inductors.
+The “transformer” in a flyback converter comprises two coupled inductors.
 This topology transfers energy to the secondary side only when the primary switch is off.

-The coupled inductor structure provides input-to-output isolation like a conventional transformer and is capable of supplying multiple isolated output voltages.
+The coupled inductor structure provides input-to-output isolation like a conventional transformer and can supply multiple isolated output voltages.
 It is possible to regulate the multiple output voltages with a single control.
-Flyback converters also operate over a relatively wide input voltage range and are used in a variety of applications include mobile device chargers, consumer electronics, standby power supplies and high-voltage power in cathode ray tubes (CRTs), lasers, copiers, xenon tubes and similar applications.
+Flyback converters also operate over a relatively wide input voltage range and are used in a variety of applications, including mobile device chargers, consumer electronics, standby power supplies, and high-voltage power in cathode ray tubes (CRTs), lasers, copiers, xenon tubes, and similar applications.

 Forward Converter